-The National Development Plan (NDP) highlights the need for government to ensure that all people in South Africa are and feel safe.
+The National Development Plan (NDP) highlights the need for Government to ensure that all people in South Africa are and feel safe.
 The NDP also emphasises that public confidence in the criminal justice system (CJS) is the most effective deterrent to criminality.

-The Department of Justice and Constitutional Development (DoJ&CD) works closely with the Department of Correctional Services (DCS).
+The DoJ&CD works closely with the Department of Correctional Services (DCS).

 Until 1990, the two departments functioned as one entity.
-In late 1990, government announced that it planned to introduce extensive reforms in the prison system.
+In late-1990, Government announced that it planned to introduce extensive reforms in the prison system.

-The Prison Service was separated from the Department of Justice and renamed as the DCS.
+The Prison Service was separated from the Department of Justice and renamed as the Department of Correctional Services.
 This triggered important changes to prison legislation.